Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Experiments

 \textbf{Evaluation.} To evaluate AT-DPT on attacks trained for it, we cross-validate to prevent evaluation on the same attack AT-DPT has seen during training -- we evaluate one AT-DPT with an attacker which is targeting AT-DPT for a different seed.
 We report the mean and 95\% confidence interval (2$\times$SEM) across 10 different experiment replications.
-We run adversarial training for $N=20$ rounds. \Cref{tab:bandit_megatable_epse0.8} presents an extensive evaluation of AT-DPT and other method performance against attackers targeting various different methods.
-We can clearly see AT-DPT outperforming all baselines in an adversarially trained attacker setting.
-Given that AT-DPT displays robustness against attackers from different algorithms illustrates that AT-DPT can successfully recover from attacks that are out-of-distribution.
-Although, adversarial training seems to trade-off the performance in the clean and random attack environment, where the frozen model (DPT ❄), or even a baseline algorithm like TS perform better.
+During the test phase, AT-DPT uses trained parameters $\theta$, and the attacker uses $\phi$.
+The procedure for this can be seen in Appendix \Cref{alg:atdpt-deployment}.
+We note, that the tables and plots show the performance based on clean rewards, and not $\rtilde$.
+We run adversarial training for $N=20$ rounds. \Cref{tab:bandit_megatable_epse0.8} presents an extensive evaluation of AT-DPT and other method performance against attackers targeting different methods.
+We can clearly see AT-DPT outperforming all baselines in an adversarial setting.
+Given that AT-DPT displays robustness against different attackers, it illustrates that it can successfully recover from attacks that are out-of-distribution.

 \textbf{Adaptive Attacks.} For the adaptive attacker we utilize the same architecture as the victim, except without pretraining.
 In this setting we use $\eta_\text{attacker}=0.00003$. \Cref{tab:bandit_adaptive_motivation} shows a comparison of performance under both adaptive and non-adaptive attackers.
-The result shows low regret for AT-DPT, displaying robustness against this type of attack as well.
+The table indicates that for AT-DPT the adaptive attacker is stronger.
+AT-DPT (A) performs better than AT-DPT (n-A) when evaluated against an adaptive attacker.
+This is unsurprising, but the performance difference is substantial and worth noting.
+There is a tradeoff: AT-DPT (n-A) performs better against non-adaptive attackers, though the difference is quite small.
+This mirrors the tradeoff observed comparing AT-DPT (n-A) to the baselines -- it outperforms the baselines, but in the clean case it can slightly underperform.
+These tradeoffs are not surprising and simply suggest that it is useful to appropriately select the class of attacks expected in the target application.

-\subsection{Linear bandit setting}
+\subsection{Linear Bandit Setting}